 - Hair dryer

-- Additional blanket, rooms are fully air-conditioned and can get chilly!
+- Additional blankets, rooms are fully air-conditioned and can get chilly!

 - Alarm clock

 - Toaster ovens*